GrahamJA-97/flask-blog/README.md

 ### File logging

 I included support for file logging, this way if errors are encountered during normal running (not in debug mode) they are stored in a file.
 I decided to go with a max size of 10kb per file and 10 versions of the log at a time.

+### Flask-Bootstrap

+Used to apply bootstrap style formatting to the jinja rendered elements of the website

+### Flask-Moment

+Used to convert the UTC times stored in the database into the appropriate format for the user viewing the page.